Skip to content

 D1 — Operations is its own deployable

-apps/operations/ is its own TanStack Start project, deployed to its own Render service (spectral-ops-staging / spectral-ops-production), reachable at ops.runspectral.com.
+apps/operations/ is its own TanStack/Vite SPA project, deployed as its own Cloudflare Pages project, reachable at ops.runspectral.com.

 D2 — Operations Start carries Pattern A JWKS-local auth middleware

 Per ADR-046 D9.
-The middleware validates the Supabase JWT against JWKS in-process, checks for the operations scope, and gates every route.
+The Pages Function middleware validates the Supabase JWT against JWKS in-process, checks for the operations scope, and gates every non-public route before the SPA shell is served.
 Contract test enforces parity with FastAPI’s auth check.

 D3 — Operations does not import customer-dashboard code